codigoaberto/seb_events/README.md

 fields name / positions:

-eventdate - field where you indicate the date in, must be in output format MM-DD-YYYY.
+eventdate - field where you indicate the date, must be in output format MM-DD-YYYY.
 Put it in eventdate position.

 art_title - event title .
 Put it in eventtitle positiion.
-It will hage a link to content view.
+It will have a link to content view.

 popover position - location to show the in popover effect.